jumaallan/apollo-agriculture/README.md

 ### A few hiccups

 I noticed the previews are not rendering since I am injecting the viewmodel in the composables.
-I need to research and find a way to fix the previews
+I need to research and find a way to fix the previews.
+Found the [issue here](https://github.com/InsertKoinIO/koin/issues/1072)

 I am not able to test the Room setup too, so I will ignore the implementation on the app.
 The reason is, I am using JUnit5 and Roboelectric doesn't support it.